Skip to content

 trailblaze tool tap ref=ab42 -s "Tap sign in"

 Paste those into a Claude Code, Codex, Cursor, or Goose session and your agent is already authoring trails.
-(Every device-acting command — snapshot, tool, blaze, ask, verify, session start/stop, run — also accepts -d <platform> as a per-call override, and --target <app> where supported (tool, blaze, session start, mcp) — useful in CI / scripts that prefer determinism over shell state.)
+(Every device-acting command — snapshot, tool, step, ask, verify, session start/stop, run — also accepts -d <platform> as a per-call override, and --target <app> where supported (tool, step, session start, mcp) — useful in CI / scripts that prefer determinism over shell state.)
 A longer walkthrough lives in Getting Started.

 How Trailblaze grows with you